Results for: "strip"

 You can convert certain objects to Strings with:

-In general, if there exist both bang and non-bang version of method, the bang! mutates and the non-bang! does not.
+In general, if both bang and non-bang versions of a method exist, the bang method mutates and the non-bang method does not.
 However, a method without a bang can also mutate, such as String#replace.

 Substitution Methods